jfrog/artifactory-gradle-plugin/README.md

 #### Version 6 of the Gradle Artifactory Plugin includes the following breaking changes compared to version 5

-* The minimum version of Gradle required to use this plugin has been upgraded to version 9.
+* The minimum version of Gradle required to use this plugin is version 8.
 * The below convention attributes have been removed:

   |  Attribute  | Migration action                                                                                                                                                                                                                             |